adap/flower/examples/flower-authentication/README.md

 ./generate.sh {your_number_of_clients}
 ```

-## Start the long-running Flower server-side (SuperLink)
+## Start the long-running Flower server (SuperLink)

-Starting long-running Flower server-side components (SuperLink) and enable authentication is very easy; all you need to do is type
+Starting long-running Flower server component (SuperLink) and enable authentication is very easy; all you need to do is type
 `--auth-list-public-keys` containing file path to the known `client_public_keys.csv`, `--auth-superlink-private-key`
 containing file path to the SuperLink's private key `server_credentials`, and `--auth-superlink-public-key` containing file path to the SuperLink's public key `server_credentials.pub`.
 Notice that you can only enable authentication with a secure TLS connection.